-At times, a trial and error method can work wonders.
+At times, a trial-and-error method works wonders.
 However, success demands courage, dedication, perseverance and relentless hard work.
-As a teenager, Henry Ford apparently believed in the similar thought and dismantled the watch presented to him on his birthday to explore how it functioned and then reassembled it.
-Tinkering with things and an interest in machines at an early age was encouraged by his parents.
+A curious and audacious Henry Ford stood tall in the halls of his teenage dreams.
+When a watch graced his birthday, he saw more than just a timepiece.
+He dismantled the watch to explore how it functioned and then reassembled it.
+At an early age, his parents encouraged tinkering with things and an interest in machines.

 Date of Birth: July 30, 1863